Zyx-98/spatial-version-control/README.md

     - TTL-based caching strategy (varies by zoom level)
     - Stampede prevention for concurrent requests
   - [ ] Virtual scrolling for feature lists in UI
-  - [ ] WebSocket for real-time collaboration updates

 - [ ] **Testing**
   - [ ] Unit tests for backend services